ahmedawwan/flutter_flavors_example/README.md

-# flutter_flavors_example
+# Flutter Flavors Example

-Example Flutter project demonstrating App Flavors (Dev, Staging, Prod) with Android productFlavors, iOS schemes, and a clean FlavorConfig setup for managing multiple environments.
+This project shows how to set up **multiple environments in Flutter** (Dev, Staging, Production) using:
+- Android **productFlavors**
+- iOS **schemes**
+- Separate `main.dart` entry points
+- A **FlavorConfig model** to centralize API URLs, keys, and environment-specific values

+Perfect for developers who need clean builds for QA, testing, and production releases without duplicating code.